21 Tier Street House

 As the street face of the house, the South Facade is the most formal.
 Its most distinctive features are the rounded projection of the porch (right above) and the conical tower (left above).
 The circular massing of these structures stand out from the largely rectangular form of the rest of the home.

 The east elevation is far simpler than the south.
 The porch ends on this side of the home in the rounded projection.
-The oriel bay window on the first floor is the most distinctive feature of the facade, and features Colonial Revival molding in the eaves just above it.
+The oriel bay window on the first floor is the facade's most distinctive feature and features Colonial Revival molding in the eaves just above it.

 There is also a round stained glass window.
 The rest of the windows are plain rectangular.
-Windows in the home were placed to provide light to interior spaces, not to create a uniform exterior.
+This is because windows in the home were placed to provide light to interior spaces, not to create a uniform exterior.

 The North and West Facades